-Commercial Litigation, which involves advising companies on various business issues such as breach of contract, employment and franchise disputes, shareholder disputes, real estate and leasing disputes and collections; and
+Commercial Litigation, which involves advising companies on various business issues such as breach of contract, shareholder disputes, employment and franchise disputes, real estate and leasing disputes and collections; and

-Wills & Estates, which primarily involves litigating estate matters such as guardianship applications, will challenges, passings of accounts and other various estates, trusts and power of attorney issues, but also includes estate planning such as substitute decision-making, powers of attorney and wills.
+Estate Litigation & Planning, which primarily involves litigating estate matters such as guardianship applications, will challenges, passings of accounts and other various estates, trusts and power of attorney issues, but also includes estate planning such as powers of attorney, wills and trusts.

-Natalie has successfully represented clients before numerous courts, boards and tribunals including the Court of Appeal for Ontario, the Ontario Superior Court of Justice, the Human Rights Tribunal of Ontario, the Canada Industrial Relations Board and the Consent and Capacity Board.
+Natalie has successfully represented a broad range of clients before numerous courts, boards and tribunals including the Court of Appeal for Ontario, the Ontario Superior Court of Justice, the Human Rights Tribunal of Ontario, the Canada Industrial Relations Board and the Consent and Capacity Board.

-Natalie’s key objective is to present her clients’ position in the most compelling manner possible.
+As an advocate, Natalie’s key objective is to present her clients’ position in the most compelling manner possible.
 To facilitate this, she first determines the client’s business or other goals.
-She then prepares thoroughly, developing a theory of the case that she uses persuasively throughout the proceedings.
-It is this approach which allows her to provide her clients with practical, cost effective solutions.
+She then prepares thoroughly, developing a theory of the case that she uses persuasively throughout the proceedings, resulting in practical and cost effective outcomes for her clients.

-Outside of her practice, Natalie loves reading, has a flair for interior design, and enjoys the creative process of do-it-yourself home projects.
+Outside of her practice, Natalie enjoys travelling, reading and the creative process of do-it-yourself home projects.